-To understand better the effect of In-Time Over-Parameterization, we evaluate the performance of different sparse methods, including DST, GMP, LTH, PI, and static sparse training.
-DST is a class of methods that start with a randomly initialized sparse model and continuously explore the sparse connectivities during training.
-LTH and PI are the overparameterization-based methods designed for a better sparse initialization but with no exploration during training.
-We choose SNIP \citep{lee2018snip} as the PI method, as it consistently performs well among different methods for pruning at initialization as shown by \citet{frankle2020pruning}.
-So far, we have provided two approaches to improve the performance of Dynamic Sparse Training based on In-Time Over-Parameterization (1) training for an extended time with a regular batch size, and (2) training for a typical time with a small batch size.
-We compare these two approaches against other sparse methods, respectively.
+Although we mainly focus on understanding DST from the ITOP point of view, ITOP can be potentially generalized to other sparsity-inducing categories.
+Here, we demonstrate its versatility by applying ITOP to two recently popular methods, LTH and PI.
+We choose SNIP~\citep{lee2018snip} as the PI method, as it consistently performs well among different methods for pruning at initialization as shown by~\citet{frankle2020pruning}.
+Compared with ITOP, LTH and SNIP are two overparameterization-based methods designed for a better initial subnetwork but without consulting any information yielded during training.
+We choose magnitude-based weight pruning and random-based weight growth for SNIP and LTH to achieve ITOP and name the corresponding methods as SNIP-SET-ITOP and LTH-SET-ITOP.
 To make a fair comparison between different pruning criteria, we use global and one-shot pruning for both SNIP and LTH.
-We train all models for 200 epochs and 4000 epochs for the typical training and the extended training, respectively.
+We train all models for 200 epochs and report the best test accuracy in Figure~\ref{Fig:comparisons}.
 See Appendix \ref{Rep_other_methods} for the experimental details.